ztyyLV/web-twain-docs/info/schedule/beta.md

 # Beta Releases

-Currently there is no beta releases available.
+Currently there is no beta release available.